Interested in Becoming a Peer Leader?

 Peer Leaders meet every six to eight weeks to support each other, share knowledge and experiential learning, and, most importantly, keep each other committed to, and consistent with, the values and principles of peer support.

-The camaraderie experienced within a group of like-minded individuals who share similar values and lived experience can help to maintain the health, hopefulness and wellness of the leaders, provide opportunity for learning and the sharing of wisdom, and remind each other of the guiding values of peer support.
+The camaraderie experienced within a group of like-minded individuals who share similar values and lived experiences can help to maintain the health, hopefulness and wellness of the leaders, provide opportunities for learning and the sharing of wisdom, and remind each other of the guiding values of peer support.

 People who provide peer support experience higher rates of physical health and life satisfaction, lower rates of distress and are more optimistic about their health1.
 Here are some of the benefits that Peer Leaders can gain by becoming involved: